 Essential components of Tajweed include harakat, which aids reciters in correctly pronouncing Arabic vowels and consonants.

-How many harakat are there in Arabic?
+How many harakat are there?

 There are 8 Types of Harakat.
 These are: